 Test your skill

 If you haven't built a skill in the past, make sure you review the guidance for testing and debugging a custom skill.
-Then, review the In-Skill Purchase Testing Guide for tips to test your in-skill purchase experience.
+Then, review the Test In-Skill Purchasing Skills for tips to test your in-skill purchase experience.

 Get your skill certified

 When you are ready to submit your skill for certification, make sure you have completed the Royalty Tax Identity Interview and Payment Information for your developer account.
 See Set Up Tax Forms for Your Account to learn more.
-Then, review the Certification Requirements for Custom Skills and the In-Skill Purchase Certification Guide for test cases that your skill should pass before skill submission.
+Then, review the Certification Requirements for Custom Skills and the Certify In-Skill Purchasing Skills for test cases that your skill should pass before skill submission.